lareponse/dashbored/UX_UI.md

 It defines a **cognitive interface language**.

-If you design something that looks good but violates this document,
+If you design something that looks good but violates this doctrine,
 the design is wrong.

 ---

 ## The Role of the Interface

-dashbored’s interface is not a container for features.
+Dashbored’s interface is not a container for features.

 It is a **thinking surface**.